-Soy lecithin is a byproduct of soybean oil, working great to hold all your baking ingredients together.
-You can also find soy lecithin in a powder form at most health food stores.
+Soy lecithin is a byproduct of soybean oil, working great to hold all your baking ingredients together just like eggs will provide the ability to bind ingredients, including the flour.
+You can also find soy lecithin in powder form at most health food stores.
 All you’ll need is one tablespoon of soy lecithin in the place of one egg.
 Soy Lecithin

-Another egg substitute that will work just as effectively, is using vegetable oil, water, and baking powder.
+Another egg substitute that will work just as effectively, is using a mixture of vegetable oil, water, and baking powder.
 For each egg that a recipe calls for, you’ll combine 2 tablespoons of water, 1 tablespoon of vegetable oil, and 2 teaspoons of baking powder.

-Just keep in mind that if a baking recipe calls for 3 or more eggs, using this substitute will have an end result that’s very oily.
+Just keep in mind that if a baking recipe calls for 3 or more eggs, using this substitute will have an end result that has a very oily texture to it.